magento/knowledge-base/src/faq/general/billing-faq-for-adobe-commerce.md

 labels: Magento,help center,how to,shared access,shared account,license,autopay,CC,credit card,FAQ,PayPal,75000, Entitlements,submit tickets,Primary Account Owner,Invoices,payment,billing,on-premises,one-time,Adobe Commerce,primary account holder,product,access shared account,switch accounts,recurring payment,credentials,ACH,wire transfer,check,USD,delete card,Magento Credit Collections
 ---

-One of the most important things is the need for our clients to complete payment for the services we render.
-Usually this takes the form of a credit card (CC) transaction for a physical or digital item.

-As a merchant, you do a lot of hard work to ensure that you deliver the best service, product, and experiences to your customer, and that deserves to be recognized.
-You deserve to be compensated for the hard work you deliver to your customers.

-At Adobe, this is no different.<br>
+Merchants typically pay for our services by a credit card (CC) transaction, and this FAQ is a resource to assist you when you pay your bill.

 We know sometimes billing issues arise, and when they do, Adobe is here to help!

 ## Credit Card Setup